way0utwest/sql-docs/docs/relational-databases/backup-restore/backup-devices-sql-server.md

 GO
 ```

+## NUL Device

+On Windows systems, the NUL device (or NUL:) is a device that discards all input sent to it.
+For a backup process, all pages are read with the normal backup process and sent to the NUL device and discarded by the Windows operating system.
+This allows you to test the backup process without any network or disk I/O latency.

 ##  <a name="TapeDevices"></a> Using tape devices

 > **NOTE:** Support for tape backup devices will be removed in a future version of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.